sizeofvoid/libopeninput/doc/user/tablet-support.rst

 .. figure:: tablet-axes.svg
     :align: center

-    Illustration of the distance, pressure and tilt axes"
+    Illustration of the distance, pressure and tilt axes

 The granularity and precision of the distance and pressure axes varies between tablet devices and cannot usually be mapped into a physical unit.